rustcycles/rustcycles/README.md

 <!-- Check https://github.com/topics/tron to make sure it doesn't look blurry. -->
 ![Gameplay](media/screenshot.png)

-RustCycles is a third person shooter that's about movement, not aim.
+RustCycles is a third person arena shooter that's about movement, not aim.
 You have to be smart and think fast.

 _**This is just barely a prototype.
 There's no real gameplay yet, just the engine's default physics and some primitive networking.**_